Interval arithmetic: Example

 Consider the calculation of a person's body mass index (BMI).
 BMI is calculated as a person's body weight in kilograms divided by the square of their height in meters.
 Suppose a person uses a scale that has a precision of one kilogram, where intermediate values cannot be discerned, and the true weight is rounded to the nearest whole number.
-For example, 79.6 kg and 80.3kg are indistinguishable, as the scale can only display values to the nearest kilogram.
-It is unlikely that when the scale reads 80kg, the person has a weight of exactly 80.0kg.
-Thus, the scale displaying 80kg indicates a weight between 79.5kg and 80.5kg, or the interval $[79.5, 80.5)$.
+For example, 79.6 kg and 80.3 kg are indistinguishable, as the scale can only display values to the nearest kilogram.
+It is unlikely that when the scale reads 80 kg, the person has a weight of exactly 80.0 kg.
+Thus, the scale displaying 80 kg indicates a weight between 79.5 kg and 80.5 kg, or the interval $[79.5, 80.5)$.

-The BMI of a man who weighs 80kg and is 1.80m tall is approximately 24.7.
-A weight of 79.5kg and the same height yields a BMI of 24.537, while a weight of 80.5kg yields 24.846.
+The BMI of a man who weighs 80 kg and is 1.80m tall is approximately 24.7.
+A weight of 79.5 kg and the same height yields a BMI of 24.537, while a weight of 80.5 kg yields 24.846.
 Since the body mass is continuous and always increasing for all values within the specified weight interval, the true BMI must lie within the interval $[24.537, 24.846]$.
 Since the entire interval is less than 25, which is the cutoff between normal and excessive weight, it can be concluded with certainty that the man is of normal weight.

 The error in this example does not affect the conclusion (normal weight), but this is not generally true.
 If the man were slightly heavier, the BMI's range may include the cutoff value of 25.
 In such a case, the scale's precision would be insufficient to make a definitive conclusion.